 The intention of the actions provided on the action zone is to let the user complete their task seamlessly, but also have the option to cancel.
 Therefore, it is not recommended to add conversation drivers that take the user away from the transaction.

 The confirmation action is always provided as a button.
 An action to cancel the transaction can be provided as a conversation driver.
-It is recommended to keep both the labels on the button and driver conversational.
+You should keep both the labels on the button and driver conversational.